vlajos/misspell-fixer/README.md

 Misspell Fixer
 ==============

-Utility to fix common misspellings in source codes.
+Utility to fix common misspellings, typos in source codes.
 There are lots of typical misspellings in program codes.
 Typically they are more eye-catching in the living code but they can easily hide in comments, examples, samples, notes and documentations.
 With this utility you can fix a large number of them very quickly.